-When it comes to software development, CMMI Level 5 is the gold standard, taking at least five years to achieve and involving the highest possible performance.
+When it comes to software development, CMMI Level 5 is the gold standard, taking five years on average to achieve and involving the highest possible performance.
 Developed by the CMMI Institute, the Capability Maturity Model Integration is a process improvement framework that helps organizations achieve high-performance operations.

 The latest, and perhaps best, example of this is Apple’s HealthKit, a cloud-based platform that may catapult the company to the forefront of consumer mobile health (mHealth).
 The mobile healthcare application that Apple introduced alongside the platform is called Health, and it promises to monitor key health metrics and then pull together information from non-Apple apps to give consumers an inclusive view of their health.

 What is Image Results Anyway?

 “Image Results” is the name of a Meaningful Use 2 menu objective.
 So you could conceivably just opt out of doing it if you already have six of the other menu objectives well covered.
 But since most hospitals will find it to be a quick win and it is so valuable to quality patient care, it would be a shame not to address it.
 Also, it is probably going to be core in MU3, so why put it off?